MinetestForFun/server-minetestforfun/mods/plantlife_modpack/vines/README.md

 |description|   string|The vine's tooltip description|
 |average_length|int|   The average length of vines|

-For biome definitions please see the [plants_lib API documentation](https://github.com/VanessaE/plantlife_modpack/blob/master/API.txt)
+For biome definitions please see the [biome_lib API documentation](https://github.com/VanessaE/biome_lib/blob/master/API.txt)

 ## Notice
 Vines use after_destruct on registered leave nodes to remove vines from which